costa-gabriele/ambiente/README.md

 The .php files that contain the back-end elaboration should go in the `pages` directory, whereas `views` is for the front-end files (e.g. .html, .css, .js).
 Each .php file in `pages` must have a corresponding subdirectory in `views`.
 For example, the front-end files for the page `pages/category1/page1.php` should go in the directory `public/views/category1/page1/`.

-The HTML file for the page can be retrieved by the .php file using the static method `retrieve(viewName, viewData[, placeholderBehavior, return])` of the class `\_\Navigation\View` (in the directory `private/classes/_/Navigation`), where `viewName` is the path of the .html file relative to the `views` directory, without the extension (e.g. `category1/page1/main`) and `viewData` is an array containing the dynamic content of the page.
+The HTML file for the page can be retrieved by the .php file using the static method `retrieve(viewName, viewValues[, placeholderBehavior, return])` of the class `\_\Navigation\View` (in the directory `private/classes/_/Navigation`), where `viewName` is the path of the .html file relative to the `views` directory, without the extension (e.g. `category1/page1/main`) and `viewValues` is an array containing the dynamic content of the page.
 The dynamic parts of the page can be handled with placeholders and tags that are parsed by the View class.

 The Javascript module `public/views/_/_common/modules/_/req.js` provides a function to retrieve a view through an asynchronous call:
 `retrieveView(viewName, serverElabData, clientElabData)`
 The second argument is an object containing the values to be substituted server side (PHP), whereas the values provided in the third argument are processed client side (Javascript).

 ### Placeholders
-A placeholder for a dynamic value, to be substituted with the content received from the .php file, is enclosed by double curly braces (e.g. `{{text.title}}`); the `viewData` array passed as the second argument to the `View::retrieve` method should have a corresponding entry, i.e. `['text' => ['title' => 'The title of the page']]`.
+A placeholder for a dynamic value, to be substituted with the content received from the .php file, is enclosed by double curly braces (e.g. `{{text.title}}`); the `viewValues` array passed as the second argument to the `View::retrieve` method should have a corresponding entry, i.e. `['text' => ['title' => 'The title of the page']]`.

 ### Tags
 More complex operations can be performed on the view with tags.
 Tags are written inside HTML comments, and they too are enclosed  by double curly braces.
 Hence, the general syntax for a tag is: `<!--{{TAG(arg)}}-->`.
 The argument is not always present, and if a tag needs to be opened and closed, the opening tag has a colon before the closing braces and the closing one has a semicolon instead.